 Many minds go to the Industrial Revolution and how it streamlined mass production but I think it’s safe to assume convenience/processed foods have been around since humans have walked the earth.

 It’s always been kind of a “thing” to gather food when it’s in season and find a way to preserve it for later use.
 Think of smoke-drying meat, root cellars, canning fresh produce or burying ice in the spring to keep it for later in the year.

 All of that sounds good and actually quite healthy.
 So just when did processed foods go awry?
 When did they go afoul of good nutrition?

 Modern Day Comforts – The First Convenience Food

 Housewives were not the only ones with an eye on the new trends.
 Manufacturers were quick (and happy I would imagine) to jump on the bandwagon.
 They were anxious to cash in on this new food craze, to invent and market new lines of food to fill the need, sometimes to ridiculous lengths.
-Who remembers Tang and Space Food Sticks?
-It’s what the astronauts eat!
-(Insert wide eyed amazement here!
+Check out a few of their crazy ads here.